Asthenosphere: Lithosphere-asthenosphere boundary

 The lithosphere-asthenosphere boundary (LAB) is relatively sharp and likely coincides with the onset of partial melting or a change in composition or anisotropy.
 Various definitions of the boundary reflect various aspects of the boundary region.
-In addition to the mechanical boundary defined by seismic data, which reflects the transition from the rigid lithosphere to ductile asthenosphere, these include a thermal boundary layer, above which heat is transported by thermal conduction and below which heat is conduction largely by convection; a rheological boundary, where the viscosity drops below about 1021 Pa-s; and a chemical boundary layer, above which the mantle rock is depleted in volatiles and enriched in magnesium relative to the rock below.
+In addition to the mechanical boundary defined by seismic data, which reflects the transition from the rigid lithosphere to ductile asthenosphere, these include a thermal boundary layer, above which heat is transported by thermal conduction and below which heat transfer is mainly convective; a rheological boundary, where the viscosity drops below about 1021 Pa⋅s; and a chemical boundary layer, above which the mantle rock is depleted in volatiles and enriched in magnesium relative to the rock below.

 Lower boundary of asthenosphere

-The lower boundary of the asthenosphere is less well-defined, but has been placed at the base of the upper mantle.
+The lower boundary of the asthenosphere, the top of the tentatively defined mesosphere or mesospheric shell, is less well-defined, but has been placed at the base of the upper mantle.
 This boundary is neither seismically sharp nor well understood but is approximately coincident with the complex 670 km discontinuity.
 This discontinuity is generally linked to the transition from mantle rock containing ringwoodite to mantle rock containing bridgmanite and periclase.

 Origin

 The mechanical properties of the asthenosphere are widely attributed to the partial melting of the rock.
 It is likely that a small amount of melt is present through much of the asthenosphere, where it is stabilized by the traces of volatiles (water and carbon dioxide) present in the mantle rock.
 However, the likely amount of melt, not more than about 0.1% of the rock, seems inadequate to fully explain the existence of the asthenosphere.
 This is not enough melt to fully wet grain boundaries in the rock, and the effects of melt on the mechanical properties of the rock are not expected to be significant if the grain boundaries are not fully wetted.
 The sharp lithosphere-asthenosphere boundary is also difficult to explain by partial melting alone.
-It is possible that melt accumulates at the top of the asthenosphere, where it is trapped by the impermeable rock of the lithosphere.
-Another possibility is that the asthenosphere is a zone of minimum water solubility in mantle minerals so that more water is available to form greater quantities of melt.
+It is possible that the asthenosphere is a zone of minimum water solubility in mantle minerals so that more water is available to form greater quantities of melt.
 Another possible mechanism for producing mechanical weakness is grain boundary sliding, where grains slide slightly past each other under stress, lubricated by the traces of volatiles present.
+Weakening below oceanic plates is partly caused by their motion itself, thanks to the non-linear dislocation creep mechanism.

-Numerical models of mantle convection in which the viscosity is dependent both on temperature and strain rate reliably produce an oceanic asthenosphere, suggesting that strain-rate weakening is a significant contributing mechanism.
+Numerical models of mantle convection in which the viscosity is dependent both on temperature and strain rate reliably produce an oceanic asthenosphere, suggesting that strain-rate weakening is a significant contributing mechanism, and explaining the particularly weak asthenosphere below the Pacific plate.